 Applications can be done in-person at the Business Recovery Center on North Dixie Road.

 Online applications are available.
-Businesses can also fill out an application by phone by calling 1-800-659-2955.Grab the FREE WDTN News App for iPhone or Android.
+Businesses can also fill out an application by phone by calling 1-800-659-2955.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.